 Perhaps this is another reason why Kumbh Mela is also organized here.
 Legends also state that just one dip in the holy waters can help a person significantly in improving their Karma and help them attain Moksha.

-2. Pooja Rituals.
 It is a very mystical experience to watch different ritualistic poojas that are performed by the Pundits here.
-Also, common Hindu believers perform poojas like Rudrabhishekam, Ekadash Rudrabhishekam Pooja, Ekadasa Rudrabhishekam Yagya and others.
+Also, common Hindu believers perform poojas like Rudrabhishekam, Ekadash Rudrabhishekam Pooja, Ekadasa Rudrabhishekam Yagya, and others.

 To reach Triveni Sangam, Uttar Pradesh you will need to cover a total distance of about 749, 1,388, 798, 1,731 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can travel to Triveni Sangam by the following means of public transport.

-By Railway.
-If planning to travel via Indian Railways then consider deboarding at the Allahabad Railway Junction (ALD), Naini Junction (NYN) or Prayagraj Junction (PRG).
+If planning to travel via Indian Railways then consider deboarding at the Allahabad Railway Junction (ALD), Naini Junction (NYN), or Prayagraj Junction (PRG).
 All of these railheads are situated within 11 km from the Triveni Sangam, thus, it would be easier for you to continue your journey after deboarding at any of the stations via a cab or some other means of public transport.

-By Road.
 Depending upon your convenience and budget you can also choose to travel here via road as well.
 The roadways and national highways are well-maintained and easily motorable.
-According to your budget, you can hire a cab, bus or you can also consider travelling via your own vehicle.
+According to your budget, you can hire a cab, bus or you can also consider traveling via your own vehicle.